egodev2/egodev2/README.md

 ### Diego Martos - @egodev2 👋

-Hey, I'm Diego, a graduate in Computer Science, I love playing Final Fantasy XIV + The Legend of Zelda: Ocarina of Time :space_invader:.
+Hey, I'm Diego, a graduate in Computer Science, i'm currently working at +A Educação as developer.
+Currently reviewing jekyl for upgrading this profile and website.

 ## Quick facts